rachel-o-donnell/Mythology-Quiz/README.md

 .dropdown background color changed when I added a margin bottom to the button element.
 Added new backgrounf color.
 Only had a  margin left 15px to h2 so it stuck too far to the right when on a smaller screen (320px) changed to margin 0 10px to be more balanced.

+game panel was pushed down so there was a space on top no matter how many hides I addded.
+Removed justify-content on name-area (need to add listener) then styled.s
 ---

 ## RESOURCES USED: